Hola! Hola! Santiago de Compostela – El Camino Day 25

 Raining quite steadily now

 It was interesting walking through the streets of Santiago to find the cathedral.
 It was nowhere to be seen on the city skyline.
-If I was honest it was the most unglamorous entry into a town having just completed an epic journey.
-It is what it is I suppose.

 The walk kept going and going.
 We were wondering if we were ever going to get there.
 In fact the more we came closer the less and less we saw the Camino arrows.
 We got to a point where we had no idea where to go and a beggar pointed us down the right street.
 Totally unusual that we could trek 600kms without getting lost but in Santiago the signs seemed to peter out and we weren’t sure where to go.